Probing transport and slow relaxation in the mass-imbalanced Fermi-Hubbard model

 \section{Slow relaxation at late times}

-We now turn to the dynamical response of the heavy-light mixture for later times, which we probe by systematically monitoring the in-situ density dynamics for variable hold time $\tau \in [0, 400\hbar/t_L]$ after translating the trap minimum.
-This allows us to observe the evolution of the non-equilibrium state directly.
-Here, we reduce the displacement to $\Delta x/d = 20(3) < l$ while keeping the speed $\approx 0.5d (t_L/\hbar)$ unchanged to ensure that the system remains connected and a significant fraction of the heavy atoms are mobile over the traversed distance.
-The relaxation dynamics can be captured by quantifying the change of the in-situ density distribution between the initial state after the translation of the trap minimum at $\tau = 0$ and later times.
+We now turn to the dynamical response of the heavy-light mixture and investigate whether light atoms, remaining close to their initial position during the trap translation, relax towards the final trap minimum at much later times.
+Such dynamics lead to signatures in the \textit{in situ} density, which we systematically record for a variable hold time.
+Here, we reduce the displacement to $\Delta x/d$ $\simeq$ $ 20 < l$ while keeping the speed approximately $0.5d (t_L/\hbar)$ unchanged to ensure that the system remains connected and a significant fraction of the heavy atoms are mobile over the traversed distance.
+The relaxation dynamics can be captured by quantifying the change of the \textit{in situ} density distribution between the initial state after the translation of the trap minimum at a hold time $\tau = 0$ and later times $0 < \tau \lesssim 400\hbar/t_L$.
 To this end, we introduce the density deviation observable,

 which is obtained from the density of the light atoms integrated perpendicularly to the transport direction $x$ and normalized such that \mbox{$\int dx\,n(x, \tau) = 1$}.
 For a slow relaxation of the density, this observable grows monotonously with increasing $\tau$, whereas a constant $\delta n(\tau)$ indicates a stationary state of the system.